March 16, 2018//Ellen NeveuxLast Updated: June 22, 2021

 An investigation revealed that the Okaloosa County Water and Sewer online payment system may have been compromised.
 John Hofstad, County Administrator, provide additional details about the incident.

-“At the present time, it appears the breach of debit/credit card data occurred outside of the county’s bill payment system, but until the outside vendor(s) are certain our customer’s financial information is secure we don’t want to put our customers in any jeopardy in paying bills online.”
+“At the present time, it appears the breach of debit/credit card data occurred outside the county’s bill payment system, but until the outside vendor(s) are certain our customer’s financial information is secure we don’t want to put our customers in any jeopardy in paying bills online.”

 This is just one of many government agencies that were targeted or simply exposed to significant security breaches as a result of poor vulnerability management.